scylladb/scylla-manager/docs/source/add-a-cluster.rst

    * Repair - an automated repair task, starting at midnight tonight, repeating every seven days at midnight.

-   .. note:: If you want to change the schedule for the repair, see `Reschedule a repair <../repair-a cluster/#reschedule-a-repair>`_.
+   .. note:: If you want to change the schedule for the repair, use the :ref:`repair update sctool command <reschedule-a-repair>`.

 #.
 Verify Scylla Manager can communicate with all the Agents, and the the cluster status is OK by running the ``sctool status`` command.